 ● A clear varnish to protect your work.
 I like to use mod podge because it’s non-toxic.

-Step 1: Paint one ball and one egg with black paint.
+1: Paint one ball and one egg with black paint.
 Leave the belly and face areas blank.
-If using a glue gun (like us), it is important to paint the shapes before gluing them together.

 It helps to use a toothpick to hold the spun cotton shapes.

-The large penguin and large bear were made with 45mm balls for the bodies and 30mm balls for the head (and 15mm balls for the bear paws)
+In the above right-side picture, the large penguin and bear are made with 45mm balls for the bodies and 30mm balls for the heads (and 15mm balls for the bear paws)